MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 Microsoft Fabric Runtime 1.1 comes with a collection of default level packages, including a full Anaconda installation and additional commonly-used libraries for Java/Scala, Python, and R. These libraries are automatically included when using notebooks or jobs in the Microsoft Fabric platform.
 Refer to the documentation for a complete list of libraries.

-Microsoft Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches.
-Staying up-to-date ensures optimal performance and reliability for your data processing tasks.
+Microsoft Fabric periodically rolls out maintenance updates for Runtime 1.1, providing bug fixes, performance enhancements, and security patches. **Staying up-to-date ensures optimal performance and reliability for your data processing tasks.**

-[//]: # (TODO periodically - how often?)
-[//]: # (TODO publish list of changes)

 ## New features and improvements
 ### Apache Spark 3.3.1